WHAT IS THE CHRISTMAS BOX INTERNATIONAL?

 Children, teens and young adults who have experienced abuse, neglect, or who are facing homelessness.

-Our year-round programs include three Christmas Box House emergency children's shelters, six Resource Rooms, and are home of the JourneyUP Mentor Project (JUMP).
+Our year-round programs include three Christmas Box House emergency children's shelters, eleven Resource Rooms, and are home of the JourneyUP Mentor Project (JUMP).

 During the holiday season, we connect donors to children and teens who are at risk of removal through Project Elf.